Career, Executive, Leadership and Development Coaching

-There is a great deal of conversation in the recruiting world about Millennials these days.
-You will often hear that attracting and retaining Millennials requires a different approach than that of previous generations.
-A great deal of time is spent discussing their desire for flexible working arrangements, their commitment to environmentally conscious business practices, and expectations of access to leading technology tools.
-However, what comes up less in these conversations are which companies the Millennial professional would like to work for.
+There is a great deal of conversation in the recruiting world about millennials these days.
+You will often hear that attracting and retaining millennials requires a different approach than that of previous generations.
+A lot of time is spent discussing their desire for flexible working arrangements, their commitment to environmentally conscious business practices, and expectations of access to leading technology tools.
+However, what comes up less in these conversations are which companies the millennial professionals want to work for.

-All Millennials want to work for eco-friendly startups right?
 Actually, a recent study found quite the opposite.
-Hanover Research asked Millennials which companies they would like to work for most.
-Those who conducted the study were surprised to find the top 200 list included organizations like ExxonMobil, Dow, Chemical, and Goldman Sachs.
+Hanover Research asked millennials which companies they would like to work for most and was surprised to see the top 200 list included organizations like ExxonMobil, Dow, Chemical, and Goldman Sachs.
 Additionally, careers in the military and government sectors also made the list.

-So what can these findings mean for recruiting Millennials?
-According to a SHRM article by Dana Wilkie, Millennials still find value in working for recognizable organizations who have established a reputation for career development opportunities are still desirable places of employment even if they do not directly align with their values.
-The findings in this study are significant because many organizations struggle with how to attract top talent in the Millennial group.
+According to an SHRM article by Dana Wilkie, millennials still find value in working for recognizable organizations who have established a reputation for career development opportunities even if they do not directly align with their values.